dec1costello/TOUR-Championship-Strokes-Gained-Analysis/README.md

     - [ ]  make whole thing a timeseries prob instead?
     - [ ]  make blurb comment in markdowns like baseball project
     - [ ]  dif mesa project where shots are nodes edges are xs sg, mesa where lies like green and rough are nodes
+    - [ ]  # **SG Sequencing**

+- A graph per hole of connected shots True SG values by
+- then encapisulate in another graph for each hole,
+- graph of graphs

+mesa model for lies to holes aka teebox to hole
 <p align="center">
 <img height="63" width="139" src="https://github.com/dec1costello/Golf/assets/79241861/0f9673d0-36c6-4d6f-928b-34d171a19350"/>
 </p>